manhamalik/AutoRentNexusCode/README.md

-# Car Rental Agency Management System (CRAMS)
+# AutoRentNexus

 ## Overview
-The Car Rental Agency Management System (CRAMS) is designed to streamline the operations of car rental businesses by automating key functions such as vehicle management, booking processes, and customer management.
+AutoRentNexus is designed to streamline the operations of car rental businesses by automating key functions such as vehicle management, booking processes, and customer management.
 Developed using Java, the system ensures efficiency, reliability, and ease of use.

 ## Features
 ### Vehicle Management